forumone/gesso-uswds/README.md

 ## Installation

-1. Place the Gesso theme in your site’s theme directory. (e.g., themes/gesso) Read documentation on [installing themes](https://drupal.org/getting-started/install-contrib/themes) for more information.
+1. Place the Gesso USWDS theme in your site’s theme directory. (e.g., themes/guswds) Read documentation on [installing themes](https://drupal.org/getting-started/install-contrib/themes) for more information.